miroshar-success/js-study-notes/119-React-Redux/readme.md

 {   })

 const mapDispatchToProps = {}
-// connect returna s new function that accepts the component to wrap;
+// connect returna s new function that accepts the components to wrap;
 connect(mapStateToProps,mapDispatchToProps)();